 Over my holidays I read all eight trading books by Laurentiu Damir.
 Seven of which are short e-books written about four years ago.
 He teaches simple, conservative trades.
-His more recent book ‘Price Action Breakdown’ provides a good trading concept.
+His more recent book ‘Price Action Breakdown’ provides a useful trading concept.

-Laurentiu recommends the higher timeframe charts – such as 4-hour or daily charts.
-This, as he explains, is because of the effect that multiple news events throughout most days has on the lower (such as 5 minutes) time frame charts.
+Laurentiu recommends the higher timeframe charts – such as 4-hour or daily charts; this, as he explains, is because of the effect that multiple news events throughout most days has on the lower (such as 5 minutes) time frame charts.

 Laurentiu teaches reading a chart that is a time frame appropriately above your price action chart.
 For example, He would take the ‘bigger picture’ from the daily chart but use the 4-hour chart for price action set-ups.

 We use (and I think Laurentiu does too) the 30-minute chart for the market cycle and the 5-minute chart for our price action – and we keep an eye on the news events that can affect us.